spatie/activitylog/README.md

 Optionally you can publish the config file of this package.
 ```
-php artisan config:publish spatie/activitylog
+php artisan vendor:publish --provider="Spatie\Activitylog\ActivitylogServiceProvider" --tag="config"
 ```
-The configuration will be written to  ```app/config/packages/spatie/activitylog```.
+The configuration will be written to  ```config/activitylog.php```.
 The options provided are self explanatory.

 ## Usage